ayanatherate/Lyricsummarizer/README.md

 ```

 <h3>Improvements needed: </h3>
-1) As expected, the huge size of the Transformers model makes it difficult to deploy it anywhere.
+1) As expected, the huge size of the Transformers model makes it difficult to deploy it anywhere. <br>
 2) Addition of song-lyrics emotion analysis feature.